stoenescubogdanalex/program/contributing/proposals/js-node-restructure.md

 **Duration**: 1 week\
 **Purpose**: Provide a hands-on primer to backend development.
 Enables learners to build a basic working backend (simple CRUD server or even less).\
-**Reasoning**: Placing backend first in hands-on development allows learners to apply their JavaScript fundamentals while reinforcing their understanding of APIs introduced in Web Architecture 101.
+**Reasoning**: Placing backend first in hands-on development allows learners to apply their JavaScript fundamentals while reinforcing their understanding of APIs introduced in Intro to Web Architecture.
 This progression is both natural and confidence-building: learners already know how to write logic, and now they can wrap it in endpoints (basically, another level of functions).
 Starting here also clarifies the API before they consume it from the frontend side.

 #### Topics for Introduction to Backend